-The film is shot in a straight forward style but with a grittiness and hard hitting violence rare for its time.
+The film is shot in a straight forward style with a grittiness and hard hitting violence, rare for its time.
 It also has the good fortune to have three of the 1950’s nastiest looking criminal character actors, Jack Elam, Neville Brand and Lee Van Cleef in the kind of roles they do best.
 Heading up the gang is Preston Foster, who plays Tim Foster, an ex-cop, gone bad, contemptuous that after twenty years on the force, his pension is so small.
-His plan includes having his three heavies wear face masks at all times when they meet obscuring their identities from one another, lessening the chances that one will squeal on the other if they should get caught by the law.
+His plan included having his three heavies wear face masks at all times when they meet obscuring their identities from one another, lessening the chances one will squeal on the other if they should get caught by the law.
 Pete Harris (Jack Elam) is first, a nervous slimy looking gun happy thug.
-Next is borderline psychotic stone face Boyd Kane (Neville Brand) and the last member is Tony Romano portrayed by the snake like Lee Van Cleef.
-It’s a rouge’s gallery of menacing ugliness.
+Next is borderline psychotic, the stone faced Boyd Kane (Neville Brand) and the last member is Tony Romano portrayed by the snake like Lee Van Cleef.
+It’s a rogue’s gallery of menacing ugliness.

 The heist goes off as planned except that the cops pick up Rolfe as part of the gang.
 The truck used by the robbers was an exact replicate of Rolfe’s flower delivery truck and the police quickly come to the conclusion he was in on the job.
 He is eventually proven innocent however, not before one sadistic cop applies third degree tactics for three straight days in an effort to beat the “truth” out of him.
-Rolfe is enraged that he has been unknowingly used as a sap in the robbery and sets out to find the criminals seeking his revenge.
-He finds them in Mexico and assumes the identity of one of the criminals (Jack Elam) after he is shot dead by Mexican police.
-Rolfe works his way into the gang but it only becomes more complicated with the onset of the gang leader’s arrival and along with a woman, Helen (Coleen Gray), who Rolfe begins a relationship with and who unknowingly, at first, happens to be the gang leader’s daughter.
+Rolfe is enraged that he has been unknowingly used as a sap in the robbery.
+He sets out to find the criminals and seek revenge.
+He finds them in Mexico and assumes the identity of one of Pete Harris, after he is shot dead by Mexican police.
+With other gang members unaware Harris is dead, Rolfe manages to works his way into the gang posing as the dead gang member.
+However, it becomes complicated with the arrival of the gang leader, along with a woman, Helen (Coleen Gray), with who Rolfe begins a relationship.
+Helen, it turns out, is the gang leader’s daughter.

 The “one character” who is “supposedly a plainclothes cop” is no doubt a police officer.
-Mr. Crowthers naiveté or his inability to admit that this type of behavior sometimes exist is extraordinary quaint.
+Mr. Crowthers inability to admit that this type of behavior sometimes exist is extraordinarily quaint.

 John Payne who transitioned himself, career wise, from Mr. Nice Guy on screen played a similar role the following year in “99 River Street,” and again in “Hell’s Island,” two other edgy Karlson crime films and suitable follow ups to this film.